 This change will allow our planned audit work to be proportionate to the nature and size of the College.
-Under the smaller body provision we will consider the financial sustainability of the College and the arrangements it has to maintain a financially sound position over the medium to longer term, as well the appropriateness of the disclosures in the governance statement.
+Under the smaller body provision we will consider the financial sustainability of the College and the arrangements it has to maintain a financially sound position over the medium to longer term, as well the appropriateness of the disclosures in the governance statement and related governance arrangements at the College.